raux/raux.github.io/README.md

 # Raula Website

 This is my academic and research website.

-It is based off the Hugo themes
+I am testing the new PR checking tool for JS